LSOS-code/main/Differential methylation analysis/readme.txt

 1. Download the datasets from the provided link and  save them in a folder with the same name.
 2. Install the required R packages as outlined in the installation guide.
 3. Set the directory where you saved the datasets as the working directory in R.
 4. Execute the R scripts in order.
 Step 1 identifies differential methylation positions (DMPs).
 Step 2 counts the number of DMPs and presentation of the changing trend of DMPs in T2 vs T1.
 Step 3 identifies differential methylation regions (DMRs).
+Step 4 performs DMR (differentially methylated region) overlap analysis between different experiments.

 Note: Make sure to adjust the file paths in the script to match the location of your downloaded datasets.